Get competitive quotes from top companies.See Your Rates

 |8||Great-West Insurance Group||$201,872||3.4%|

 Insurance in South Carolina is governed by the laws defined by Title 38 of the South Carolina State Statutes, as outlined by the South Carolina Legislature.

 This legislation is used to regulate claims and provide certain protections to South Carolina consumers, for example:

 Timely Payment of Claims: In South Carolina, it is required that insurance companies pay out claims in a timely manner, meaning within 30 days.
 If unreasonable delay occurs, the state will fine the insurance company and charge interest.
 The accrued interest is also required to be paid to the beneficiary upon payment of the claim.

-Guarantee on Death Claims: If an insurance company is unable to make payments on death claims or becomes insolvent, the South Carolina Life and Health Insurance Guaranty Association will cover up to $300,000 of death benefits.
-This is so that consumers have confidence that their beneficiaries will receive at least some of their death benefit, but the amount is the same regardless of how much the policy is worth.
+If an insurance company is unable to make payments on death claims or becomes insolvent, the South Carolina Life and Health Insurance Guaranty Association will cover up to $300,000 of death benefits.
+This is so that consumers have confidence that their beneficiaries will receive at least some of their death benefit.
+But the amount is the same regardless of how much the policy is worth.

 These regulations don’t just protect consumers; they also protect insurance companies from fraud.
 For example, South Carolina insurers may challenge any information in your insurance application for up to two years from the policy’s effective date.
 If they find any evidence of fraud, they can terminate your policy immediately.

 This organization assists the customers of any insurance company that is found to be insolvent.
 If you have concerns about the financial well-being of your carrier, you should contact the SCLHIGA.
 Their contact info is below: